warmlogic/TOM/README.md

    sudo service nginx restart
    ```

-NB: If you want to run more than one web server at a time, you can simply add additional copies of the above parameters with different ports, and add the corresponding Security Group inbound rules as described above.
+NB: If you want to run more than one web server at a time, you can simply add additional copies of the above parameters with different ports, and add corresponding Security Group inbound rules as described above.

 ### Run it

 1. Start a multiplexer session (`tmux new -s webserver`)
-1. `python build_topic_model_browser.py --config_filepath=config.ini`
+1. Run the web app: `python build_topic_model_browser.py --config_filepath=config.ini`
-1. Visit the web app at its public IP address to verify it works
+1. Visit the instance's public IP address to verify it works.
+Watch for corresponding logs in the terminal.
-1. Exit the multiplexer session (`ctrl-b d`)
+1. Exit the multiplexer session: `ctrl-b d`
+1. To reattach to the session: `tmux attach -t webserver`
+1. To shut down the app: `ctrl-c`
+1. Remember that you'll be charged for the instance as long as it is running.
+You can use the AWS EC2 console to stop the instance to stop being charged, as well as restarting it to pick up where you left off.